HOW TO MAKE YOUR KID THE BEST TRAVELER

 Stressed About your Trip Coming up?

 Remember: Your baby feels all of your emotions.
-Every parent is stressed out at some level traveling with kids, you’re not the only one.
+Every parent is stressed out at some level travelling with kids, you’re not the only one.
 There’s always someone who can relate to you.
 Focus on your child staying busy.
 Be ready to offer activities and to stay busy with them.
 If you’re planning on watching a movie or reading a book, you may get frustrated if you can’t.

 Stay calm!
 You can redirect tantrums or try to help them sleep, even if they get really fussy.
 It’s important to remember that it is temporary and you’ll get through it!
 It’s better to follow their lead than to force them and then spend an hour fighting over a nap.
 For more information on how to help tantrums, read my post here.
 Don’t use up all your “resources” aka activities at once to keep your Little one busy!
 One activity at a time.
 Keep the ones that you know he’ll be really into for when you’ll need it the most!
 Mary Poppins style!